What a waste! The coronavirus

 of 5-9am and 1-5pm daily or a lie-in schedule of 1-5pm and 9pm-1am

 daily.
-If it's any comfort, no location in the world would be worse
+That's rather inconvenient, but no location in the world would

-than that, and the daily timeshift (whether forward or backward) would
+off than that, and the daily timeshift (whether forward or backward)

 The Pacific rim.
 The location